Make this easy DIY ghost costume for Halloween! There are more details than just a sheet which make it great for walking and running!

 I decided to really get into my kids Halloween costumes this year since they are old enough to request and appreciate the costumes.
 I actually made them as easy as possible, but they look pretty complex.
 I loved watching their faces as they saw their Halloween costumes come to life.
-Here’s how to make a DIY ghost costume and a DIY mermaid costume (it’s at the end of the post).
+Learn how to make a DIY ghost costume.

 DIY Ghost Costume